hapax/hapax.github.io/assets/form.md

 chemicals, usually long, jointed molecular chains called polymers;
 polymers, in turn, are built like lego from a smorgasboard of elements;
-and each elemental atom is a microcosm, electrons whirring in their elaborate orbitals around a dense core of protons and neutrons.
+and each elemental atom is a microcosm, electrons whirring in their elaborate orbitals around a dense nuclear core.

 From the properties of the neutrons, protons and electrons, it seems we can work our way upwards, and infer everything